WPManageNinja/paymattic-docs/docs/email-notification-settings/how-to-setup-email-notifications-in-paymattic-wordpress-plugin.md

 ## Setting Up Email Notifications

-To learn how you can set the email notifications, follow the steps with screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar** and click the **Pencil/Editor** Icon of your **Desired Form** where you want to set up the email notifications.